Avantgarde95/PySIC/README.md

     (3) What I will add in the next version :

-        - Make the parser to display the SyntaxError message on the pysic shell after it raises an parsing error (PsParserInterrupt in exception.py).

         - Add some data structures like list, etc.

         - Currently, when you write a string in the source file,